Interstellar-Network/interstellar-docs-tech/developers/Manifesto/HWW_comparison.md

 This design addresses a critical weakness in traditional multisig setups, where signers often operate in isolation, with inconsistent or ambiguous transaction displays (e.g., as exploited in the Bybit + Safe + Ledger attack).

-Interstellar also allows legacy signers such as **Ledger** or **Polkadot Vault** to be used via the mobile interface, benefiting from the visual cryptographic approval layer — even if the signing is completed externally.
+Interstellar could potentially also allows legacy signers such as **Ledger** or **Polkadot Vault** to be used via the mobile interface, benefiting from the visual cryptographic approval layer — even if the signing is completed externally.
 > 📦 **Example Multisig Configuration (5 Signers)**
 > All participants receive the same transaction message rendered via **device-specific garbled circuits**, ensuring consistent perception and validated intent.
 >